CharloLeRigolo/ArmUs/README.md

 # ArmUs

 ## Setting up your environement (software)
-1. Start by installing [ubuntu 20.04 desktop Focal Fossa](https://releases.ubuntu.com/focal/) on your machine (VM or dualboot), dualboot is highly recomended.
+1. Start by installing [ubuntu 20.04 desktop Focal Fossa](https://releases.ubuntu.com/focal/) on your machine (VM or dualboot), dualboot is highly recommended.
 2. Install ROS-Noetic by following [this tutorial](http://wiki.ros.org/noetic/Installation/Ubuntu)
 3. Edit your bashrc
     - Open your .bashrc (if you're using bash)